problem

 NORFOLK ISLAND PROJECT (Norf’k Ailen Prohjek)

-In early 2022, RYW was engaged to design, build and operate a full scale circular resource management solution for the community of Norfolk Island, which was experiencing serious waste management issues.
+In early 2022, we were engaged to design, build and operate a full scale circular resource management solution for the community of Norfolk Island, which was experiencing serious waste management issues.

 These issues included open-air incineration, ocean dumping and airfreighting waste to landfill in Australia, at great cost.